-ITP 297 Cooperative Education in Programming (1-5 credits) Requires curriculum advisor approval.
+ITP 297 Cooperative Education in Programming (1-5 credits)

 Supervises in on-the-job training for pay in approved business, industrial and service firms, coordinated by the college's cooperative education office.
 Is applicable to all occupational- technical curricula at the discretion of the college.
 Credit/work ratio not to exceed 1:5 hours.
 May be repeated for credit.
 Variable hours.